![]() |

 building international support for peaceful space exploration, commerce, scientific discovery and STEM education.

-Founded in 2008, Friends of NASA has over 20,000 professional members worldwide and 155,000+ public followers on Facebook, Twitter and Instagram combined.
+Founded in 2008, Friends of NASA has over 20,000 professional members worldwide and 165,000+ public followers on Facebook, Twitter and Instagram combined.
 Our shared multimedia content has received over 700 million views (Google verified) and counting!
-Our public education work has been recognized by the United Nations, the American Physical Society (APS), the National Space Society (NSS), the National Aeronautic Association (NAA), the Space Telescope Science Institute (STScI), the Southwest Research Institute (SWRI), NOIRLab (AURA/NSF), Embry-Riddle Aeronautical University, the Bulletin of the Atomic Scientists, the National Science Teaching Association (NSTA), the National Park Service (NPS), the Government of Singapore, the Royal Astronomical Society of Canada (RASC), the Canadian Space Society, the German Aerospace Center (DLR), Google (Alphabet Inc.) and LinkedIn (Microsoft).
+Our public education work has been recognized by NASA's Jet Propulsion Laboratory (JPL-Caltech), the United Nations, the American Physical Society (APS), the National Space Society (NSS), the National Aeronautic Association (NAA), the Space Telescope Science Institute (STScI), the Southwest Research Institute (SWRI), NOIRLab (AURA/NSF), Embry-Riddle Aeronautical University, the Bulletin of the Atomic Scientists, the National Science Teaching Association (NSTA), the National Park Service (NPS), the Government of Singapore, the Royal Astronomical Society of Canada (RASC), the Canadian Space Society, the German Aerospace Center (DLR), Google (Alphabet Inc.) and LinkedIn (Microsoft).

 Our membership includes international civil space agency officials, government representatives, engineers, scientists, aviation/aerospace/space professionals, business leaders, academics, graduate students, educators, science writers, and concerned private citizens of influence from over 50 countries around the world.
 Global leaders in the aerospace/space industries are represented.